ansible/ansible/docs/docsite/rst/become.rst

 Accounts without a Password
 ---------------------------

 ..
-Warning:: Not setting a password for a Windows account is not recommended
-    and should be avoided in most scenarios.
-There are some security restrictions that are set by default which would need to be bypassed to get this working.
+Warning:: As a general security best practice, you should avoid allowing accounts without passwords.

-Ansible can be used to become an account that does not have a password like the ``Guest`` account.
+Ansible can be used to become an account that does not have a password (like the ``Guest`` account).
 To become an account without a password, set up the variables like normal but either do not define ``ansible_become_pass`` or set ``ansible_become_pass: ''``.

-Before become would work on an account like this, the local policy `Accounts: Limit local account use of blank passwords to console logon only <https://technet.microsoft.com/en-us/library/jj852174.aspx>`_ must be disabled.
+Before become can work on an account like this, the local policy `Accounts: Limit local account use of blank passwords to console logon only <https://technet.microsoft.com/en-us/library/jj852174.aspx>`_ must be disabled.
 This can either be done through a Group Policy Object (GPO) or with this Ansible task: